KangboLu/kangbolu.github.io/elements.md

 image: assets/images/biography.png
 nav-menu: true
 ---
 My name is Kangbo Lu.
-I am a full-stack software engineer, data science consultant, and fingerstyle guitarist.
+I am a full-stack software engineer, a data science consultant, and a fingerstyle guitarist.

 I am currently working at the United Nations Economic Commission for Latin America and the Caribbean (Comisión Económica para América Latina y el Caribe) as a data scientist.
 We study the online freelancing labor market and the local full-time and part-time labor market for 33 countries in Latin America and the Caribean.
 After work, I participate in [Kaggle](https://www.kaggle.com/agilesifaka) Competition(1 silver medal) and Kaggle  Discussion(2 silver medals and 49 bronze medals).